|Average mass: ||65 kg

 Gummis are rubbery, blob like beings with no fixed shape.
 They can extrude and resorb pseudopod limbs as needed.
 On average slightly less massive than Humans, Gummis have significantly greater variation is size.
 Their compact form is very muscular although they tend to be slow.
 Their skin is rubbery but covered with a short velvety fur that serves as insulation and sensors.
 Lumpy skin nodules remain bare - these may open up into suckers or contain eyes - but retain the skin's rubbery flexibility and texture.

 Gummis are named for their resemblance to a huge wad of chewed up gum.
-They are typically colored in drab shades of red, orange, brown, or yellow.
+They are typically colored in shades of red, orange, brown, magenta, or yellow; occasionally shading to chartreuse or violet.
 Gummis usually have several antenna-like sensory projections which feel ahead of them and many contain eyes.
 When moving they use multiple stubby leg-like pseudopods to hold themselves above the ground.

 Gummis are actually tightly integrated colonial animals.
 Individual units called zooids range from the size of a pea to about the size of a Human thumb.
 Each zooid contains its own organs - a nervous system, digestive system, excretory systems, and musculature.
 Zooids will specialize for different functions.
 Some form the outer skin, some make up the muscular and hydrostatic skeletal system, others carry out most of the digestion, and yet others are pumps to distribute oxygen, food, or waste or are sections of tube through which these fluids flow.
 Slow pulsations also act to pump air and fluids through these tubes.
 Zooids latch together strongly.
 When a Gummi changes shape, its zooids detach from their current positions and flow through the vascular network to new locations.